The proper motion of Andromeda from Gaia eDR3: confirming a nearly radial orbit: Selection of sources from

 \subsection{Generic cleaning up}

-The \egdrthree catalogue \citep{Brown20}, based on a continuous observation time of 34 months, provides precise photometry and astrometry for about 1.8 billion sources.
-Uncertainties on proper motions are divided by a factor of about two with respect to the \gdrtwo catalogue \citep{Brown20}.
-Several reference articles provide details on the validation of the catalogue \citep{Fabricius20}, on the photometry \citep{Riello20} and on the astrometry \citep{Lindegren20}.
+The \egdrthree catalogue \citep{Brown21}, based on a continuous observation time of 34 months, provides precise photometry and astrometry for about 1.8 billion sources.
+Uncertainties on proper motions are divided by a factor of about two with respect to the \gdrtwo catalogue \citep{Brown21}.
+Several reference articles provide details on the validation of the catalogue \citep{Fabricius21}, on the photometry \citep{Riello21} and on the astrometry \citep{Lindegren21}.
 In the following, we make use of the \egdrthree data, by applying various parameter cuts, to target sources which are likely to be bona fide bright stars in M31.
+The selection process with the corresponding number of sources retained is summarised in Table~\ref{tab:cut_sum}.

 We first query the {\it Gaia} archive\footnote{https://gea.esac.esa.int/archive/} to select all sources within a radius of two degrees centred on M31's position (RA, Dec) = ($10.68\deg$, $41.27\deg$) \citep{Evans10}.
 In this area, the \egdrthree catalogue contains 204 386 sources which are depicted in Figure~\ref{fig:m31_full_edr3}.